What is World Kid Lit Month?

 How can we celebrate World Kid Lit Month?

-- Write a book review: Pick a world kid lit book you love and share it.
-It could be a photo and a few words on Twitter or Instagram, a video on YouTube or TikTok (BookTok), a short review for your school newsletter or your blog.
-It could be a new translation from another language (see our 2022 list), or an old favorite.
+Why not write a book review?
+Pick a world kid lit book you love and share it.
+It could be a photo and a few words on social media, a short review for your school newsletter or your blog – or ours!
+It could be a new translation from another language (see our 2023 list), or an old favorite.
 Use the hashtag #WorldKidLitMonth!

 Do you have any images I can use on social media?